codingpajamas/codingpajamas.github.io/_posts/2015-03-09-organizing-expressjs4-application.md

 {:.page-subheader}
 ### 3.a Include the dependencies

-When creating an express application, the most important part is adding your dependencies specially the ```express``` module.
+When creating an express application, the first part is adding your dependencies specially the ```express``` module.

 ~~~ js
 // declare dependencies